pluralsight/guides/draft/microsoft-net/building-a-generic-csv-writer-reader-using-reflection/article.md

 ```
 However there are some considerations:
 - CSV Writer and Reader must abide by the rules of CSV file format mentioned above
 - The process of writing must be automated.
 What I mean by this is, if we have 2 public properties in a class, it is fairly easy to write those properties to a file.
 But what if we have 100 or 10000 public properties?
 We just can't write them one by one.
-There must be automation.

 ### CSV Writer
 ### CSV Reader